randock/metronic-bundle/doc/menus.md

 ### 3 - Create the service

-Create a service with the class that has just been created and with the tag { name: metronic.menu_add_items}
+Create a service with the class that has just been created and with the tags { name: metronic.menu_add_items, priority: X}.

+The priority is used to determine in which order the services will be called.
+The lower the number the earlier the service will be called.

 Example: